What is an annulment?

 -

-interim Gender Recognition Certificate - you must apply for the annulment within 6 months of the interim Gender Recognition Certificate being issued
+interim Gender Recognition Certificate - you must apply for the annulment within six months of the interim Gender Recognition Certificate being issued

 How do I get an annulment?

-To annul a marriage you must complete a nullity application form (ie Form D8N) and send 2 copies to the Regional Divorce Unit.
+To start the annulment process, you must complete a nullity application form (ie Form D8N) and send two copies to the Regional Divorce Unit.
 You should keep a copy of the application for yourself.

-For more information on the application process, see the government’s guidance on annulments.
+For more information on the application process, including the court fee, see the government’s guidance on annulments.

 How is an annulment different from a divorce?

 To get a divorce, you need to make an application on the basis that the marriage has irretrievably broken down.
-An annulment, on the other hand, is issued in the case of the marriage failing to be valid in the first place.
+You don't need to prove anyone was at fault.
+For an annulment, you must prove one of the specific technical reasons mentioned above.

 Divorces come about as a result of things that happen within the relationship, but annulments are focused on technicalities that don’t just conclude a marriage but erase it completely, as though it never existed.